corsonknowles/SoloAsana/README.md

 }
 ```

 Movement between projects was handled similarly, using a different set of unique ID's.
 This also shows how easy it is to iterate through a plain old JavaScript object to render values to HTML fields in React.
-Because hash lookup is so fast, O(1), this can be on par or faster than either retrieving data in an array format from the database or transforming it before rendering.
 Since all tasks are fetched when you retrieve the project they belong to, and all tasks are retrieved when you retrieve all projects, this prevents expensive N+1 queries to the database.

 ### Showing off HTML5 for Better User Experience